2 duck eggs

-Cut a thick slice of sourdough bread, spread generously with butter and sprinkle with coarse sea salt.
+Cut a thick slice of sourdough bread, spread generously with salted butter.
 Place under the grill & keep an eye on it (6-8 minutes should do).

 Stir the chopped dill into the yoghurt (holding some dill back for the end) and season with salt and pepper.

-Once the water is boiling, turn it down to a low simmer.
-Using a large spoon, create a ‘whirlpool’ in the pan and break in the first egg (break the egg as close to the water as possible to avoid it from spreading).
+Once the water is boiling, turn the heat down to a low simmer.
+Using a large spoon, create a ‘whirlpool’ in the pan and allow the current to slow a little before breaking in the first egg.
+Tip: break the egg as close to the water as possible to avoid it from spreading.

 Allow the first egg to poach, then spoon out onto a piece of kitchen roll and repeat with the second egg.

-Remove the second egg and your sourdough toast from the grill.
+Remove the second egg and your sourdough from the grill.

-Tip the dill yoghurt onto the centre of the plate and spread out a little with the back of a spoon.
+Tip the dill yoghurt onto the centre of the plate and spread it out with the back of a spoon.

 Place the eggs in the centre.